Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Semi-supervised projective style co-analysis

 \subsection{Multi-view feature fusion}

 Having a feature vector for each view of a given shape, we perform multi-view feature fusing, to extract a new feature for the shape.
 This feature instils the information from jointly analyzing a set of shapes.
 To achieve this, we adopt the partially shared latent factor (PSLF) framework~\cite{liu2015partially}, which is a clustering method coupled with multi-view feature integration.
 Note that the ``views'' in the original work generally refer to different aspects, attributes, or observations of the data in question.
-In our case, the views are given by feature lines in multiple projections of 3D shapes.
+In our case, the views are given by line drawings in multiple projections of 3D shapes.

 PSLF employs non-negative matrix factorization (NMF)~\cite{lee1999learning} to learn a compact yet comprehensive partially shared latent representation.
-Given a collection of $N$ shapes with feature lines in $P$ views, the learning objective of PSLF is:
+Given a collection of $N$ shapes with line drawings in $P$ views, the learning objective of PSLF is:

 where the \emph{input feature} matrix ${\rmf{X}}^p \in{\mathbb{R}^{{M} \times N}}$ contains the per-view feature of all $N$ shapes, for the $p$-th view, with each column corresponding to one shape. $M$ is the length of the feature vector of a given shape. ${\rmf{U}}^p \in{\mathbb{R}^{{M} \times K}}$ is the basis matrix of view $p$, while ${\rmf{V}}^p \in{\mathbb{R}^{K \times N}}$ is the matrix of $K$ latent factors, $K \ll M$, or the \emph{fused feature} matrix. $\varPi=(\pi^1,\pi^2,\ldots,\pi^p)$ is the weights for different views. $\lambda$ controls the smoothness of $\varPi$.
 A large value for $\lambda$ leads to smoother view weights.
 Essentially, PSLF learns the fused feature matrix $\rmf{V}$ and the basis matrix $\rmf{U}$, while tuning the weights of different views, all in an unsupervised manner, by minimizing the reconstruction error with respect to the input features.
 The projection of the fused features over the basis leads to a clustering of input features.
 The PSLF factorization for a set of input features in one view is illustrated in Figure~\ref{fig:Matrix}(a).